 If you’ve eaten or not (food can slow down CBD’s journey through your digestive system)

-The product type and delivery method is also a big part of it, especially how quickly it takes for your body to experience the effects.
-Smoking flower or inhaling concentrates and e-liquids deliver CBD into your body much quicker than edibles.
+The product type and delivery method are also a big part of it, especially how quickly it takes for your body to experience the effects.
+Smoking hemp flower or inhaling concentrates and e-liquids deliver CBD into your body much quicker than edibles.
 Why?
 Because inhalation bypasses the digestive system altogether and goes straight into the bloodstream via your lung’s microcapillaries.

 As a general rule of thumb, inhalation of CBD takes about 10-15 minutes to start working in your body.
 If you consume edibles, it typically takes between one to two hours.

 The length of time CBD stays in your body and produces physiological benefits comes down to the dose — the more CBD you put in your body, the longer it’s going to last.
 Some people report the effects lasting roughly 4-6 hours, whilst others have said 2-3 hours.
 I typically experience CBD’s effects for about 5 hours but it can be more (or less) sometimes.

 Does CBD show up on a drug test?